jmmorato/openddsharp/Documentation/articles/topic_definition_module.md

   to manage the type, including its key definition (fields annotated `@key`) that allow the service to distinguish different instances of the same type.

-  Per the spec (§2.2.2.3.6.1), the following rules apply:
+  Per the spec, the following rules apply:
   - It is a precondition error to register **two different types** under the same `typeName` with the same `DomainParticipant`; the operation returns `ReturnCode.PreconditionNotMet`.
-  - Registering the **same TypeSupport** multiple times with the same `DomainParticipant` and `typeName` is allowed; subsequent calls are silently ignored and return `ReturnCode.Ok`.
+  - Registering the **same TypeSupport** multiple times with the same `DomainParticipant` and `typeName` is allowed; later calls are silently ignored and return `ReturnCode.Ok`.
   - Passing `null` as `typeName` causes the default type name (from `GetTypeName()`) to be used automatically.

 - **`UnregisterType(DomainParticipant dp, string typeName)`** — Removes a previously registered type from the